subsquid/docs/docs/subsquid-network/whitepaper.md

 ## SQD Token

-SQD is the ERC-20 protocol token that is native to the Subsquid Network ecosystem.
+SQD is the ERC-20 protocol token that is native to the SQD Network ecosystem.
 The token smart contract is to be deployed on the Ethereum mainnet and bridged to Arbitrum One.
 This strategy seeks to ensure the blockchain serves as a reliable, censorship-resistant, and verifiably impartial ledger, facilitating reward settlements and managing access to network resources.

-The SQD token is a critical component of the Subsquid ecosystem.
+The SQD token is a critical component of the SQD ecosystem.
 Use cases for the SQD token are focused on streamlining and securing network operations in a permissionless manner:

 1) Alignment of incentives for infrastructure providers: SQD is used to reward node operators that contribute computation and storage resources to the network.